Officers of election work at the polls on Election Day to ensure elections are run in an honest and well-organized

 Securing the voting equipment and closing the polling place

 A small number of Election officers work in the Central Absentee Precinct (CAP) on Election Day.
 These officers check the names of absentee voters off lists and tabulate the absentee ballots.

 Are Officers of Election paid?

 Election Officers are compensated at various rates of pay according to their responsibilities at the polling place.
 Election Officers must work at least one general election before being considered to serve as a Chief or an Assistant Chief.

-To serve as an election officer to serve as an election officer to serve as an election officer to serve as an election officer , to serve as an election officer, or contact the Office of the General Registrar at 757-393-8644, Monday through Friday 8 a.m. to 5 p.m.
+Click here to serve as an election officer to serve as an election officer to serve as an election officer to serve as an election officer , to serve as an election officer, or contact the Office of the General Registrar at 757-393-8644, Monday through Friday 8 a.m. to 5 p.m.